What is the Run-Walk Method All About?

 - Run for 4 minutes then walk for 8 minutes.

-A good example would be running for 2 minutes followed by walking for 4 minutes – and then repeat that cadence.
+A good example would be running for 2 minutes followed by walking for 4 minutes – and then repeating that cadence.
 Using this method, you can slowly change your running time, without decreasing your walk time.

 Take it up a notch

-When you feel like you can run without collapsing, start reducing your walking time, 30 seconds at a time.
+When you feel like you can run without collapsing, start reducing your walking time, to 30 seconds at a time.
 Like this: